 "They are amazing people," says Keith.
 "They are just angels on earth.
 There were always loads of kids around, all kinds of cousins.
 It's a big, hugging family.
 I still kiss my parents when I see them.
 They are very, very affectionate."

 Keith, his younger brother Jason and his older brother Brian grew up to be best friends.
 Jason remained in Oklahoma, where he is a successful accountant.
 Brian built the computer system for NASA's Mission Control in Houston and developed a self-guided rocket ambulance that can ferry astronauts back to Earth from the space station.
-Brian's scientific renown is such that he has been featured on
+Brian's scientific renown is such that he has been featured on the Discovery Channel.

 "That's why in my show, I joke and say, 'It really did take a rocket scientist to teach me to play guitar.'"